dy/settings-panel/README.md

 * `input` callback, invoked if value changed.
 * `init` invoked once component is set up.
 * `change` invoked each time field value changed, whether through `input` or API.
+* `before` and `after` defines an html to display before or after the element.
+That may come handy in displaying help messages, validation, separators, additional buttons etc.

 For example,